vennet-developers/gitcook/README.md

-<h1 align="center">Conventional Commits CLI - CCLI ⚡️ Vennet</h1>
+<h1 align="center">Vennet ⚡️ Gitool</h1>

 <br />

-Conventional Commits CLI is a powerfull tool for standarize the commits and changelogs for your teams.
+Git cli tools is a powerfull tool for standarize the commits and changelogs for your teams.

 ## Table of contents